Derek Wilkins

 Wild Boar Osso Bucco

-Published in How To
+Published in Exotic, How To

 Wild Boar Osso Bucco For the January 2021 Steak of the Month offering we have sourced some Wild Boar from our friends at Durham Ranch.
 Durham Ranch’s Wild Boar is raised free range on a diet of acorns and wild brush.
 This 100% natural protein is lean, high in protein with a sweet, nutty, intense…